rubyfu/RubyFu/README.md

 This book will be collection of ideas and skills that could be useful for Hackers and Pentesters.
 It's good reference summarizing a lot of re-search and experience.

-> **RubyFu** is where Ruby goes evil
+Simply, **RubyFu** is where Ruby goes evil!

 For best presentation, please visit [RubyFu on Gitbook](http://RubyFu.net)